redstone59/TwitchMakesATAS/README.md

 `length` states how many future frames will also have the buttons written too (This does **NOT** overwrite other frames.).
 Defaults to 1 frame.

 `pattern` is a number that changes the firing pattern of the button.
-Example: `WRITE 1,t,32,2` writes T (start) to 32 frames (ending at frame 33), with the pattern On, Off, since 2 in binary is 10.
+Example: `WRITE 1,t,33,2` writes T (start) to 32 frames (ending at frame 33), with the pattern On, Off, since 2 in binary is 10.

 To write the "One Quarter" pattern (as it's known in the TAS Editor), first write it out in binary, where 1 is pressed and 0 is not pressed.
 1000 is equal to 8 in base 10, and that number is what you would use for the `pattern` argument.
 By default, `pattern` is set to 1, which means its active each frame.

+Examples:

+`WRITE 250,a`: Writes the button A to frame 250.

+`WRITE 250,br,500`: Writes B and R for 500 frames **starting from** frame 250.
+(Writes from frame 250 to frame 750)

+`WRITE 1,t,33,2`: Writes T from frame 1 to frame 34 with an alternating pattern, like a Turbo Start button.

 ### REMOVE frame,length,\[buttons="abstudlr"\]
 Removes all instances of the buttons specified from the starting frame to the starting frame plus the length.